Affiliate links on Android Authority may earn us a commission. Learn more.

 Another way to be proactive is to create different Google accounts for different services.
 For example, you could make a smart home Google account that links to your Nest products, your Chromecasts, your Google Nest Wifi router, etc. You could then have another Google account for your media files, another for your smartphone, and on and on.
 That way, if Google bans one account, the others remain unaffected.

 Yes, both of these methods are inconvenient.
 The second one goes against the simplicity of a single Google account, not to mention connected platform features.
 But numerous instances of account bans for illegitimate reasons prove it’s better to be safe than sorry.
-You’ll need to determine for yourself what lengths you should go to to protect your data.
+You’ll need to determine what lengths to go to to protect your data.
 But rest assured: Google has a lot of power here.